 You can switch the App between white and colour – but amazingly, as you do so, the lamp loses the brightness setting for white, defaulting back to “medium” brilliance.
 This I think, for the partner who isn’t into gadgetry could prove to be very annoying and in the 3 years I’ve had this bulb (very little use), Itead have not fixed this issue – judging my the date on the lamp – they very quickly moved onto the V2 before eventually retiring both models.
 I’m guessing some but not all the issues I encountered were resolved in the v2 version of the lamp which has more white LEDs but the same 3 RGB LEDs.

-Sticking with the APP and V1 lamp for now, in colour mode, there is no intensity control thought the colour light simply is not that bright anyway – not surprising I guess as the lamp is 6w in total and we have what seem to be one each, 1w red, green and blue LEDs in there.
+Sticking with the APP and V1 lamp for now, in colour mode, there is no intensity control thought the colour light simply is not that bright anyway – not surprising I guess as the lamp is 6w in total and we have what seems to be one each of 1w red, green and blue LEDs in there.
 In short, the original v1 was not Itead’s best product.

 There are various controls such as SCENE, schedule and timer modes which you can set up on the App but for me, they are icing on the cake – a rather dim cake.

 I can’t fault the look of this device – the heatsink appears large enough to get rid of any excess heat.

 For a kid’s room corner light or a mood light in a small room this is probably an “ok” product, easy to use etc… but lack of brilliance retention when changing modes is annoying but more importantly lack of overall power means the v1 lamp is limited in use – I’m guessing that the v2 is a lot better but now may never find out.